 The Company currently maintains customary insurance of the types and amounts consistent with prudent industry practice.
 However, the Company is not fully insured against all risks incidental to the Company's business.
 The Company is not obliged to maintain any such insurance if it is not available on commercially reasonable terms.
 There can be no guarantee that such insurance coverage will be available in the future on commercially reasonable terms or at commercially reasonable rates or that the amounts for which the Company is insured, or the proceeds of such insurance, will compensate the Company fully for the Company's losses.
+Insurance providers are adjusting to the risks that climate change poses and as a result, our ability to secure necessary or prudent insurance coverage may also be adversely affected in the event that our insurers adopt more restrictive ESG or decarbonization policies.
+As a result of these policies, premiums and deductibles for some or all of our insurance policies could increase substantially.
+In some instances, coverage may be reduced or become unavailable.
+As a result, the Company may not be able to renew our existing policies, or procure other desirable insurance coverage, either on commercially reasonable terms, or at all.

 In addition, the insurance coverage obtained with respect to the Company's business and facilities will be subject to limits and exclusions or limitations on coverage that are considered by management to be reasonable, given the cost of procuring insurance and current operating conditions.
 There can be no assurance that the insurance proceeds received by the Company in respect of a claim will be sufficient in any particular situation to fully compensate the Company for losses and liabilities suffered.
 If a significant accident or event occurs that is not fully insured, it could adversely affect the Company's results of operations, financial position or cash flows.